 Make Sure That Your Child Receives All Recommended Immunizations

-Keeping your child up-to-date on immunizations can reduce his risk of illness.
+Keeping your child up-to-date on immunizations can reduce the risk of illness.
 For example, the

 is effective in preventing some types of middle ear infections caused by pneumococcal infection.
 Evidence is still unclear about whether it can reduce the overall number of middle ear infections.